-Brexit: What is Article 50?
-A guide to what happens now - BBC News
+Brexit triggered: What happens now?

 Will Parliament have a say?

-While Article 50 states that any deal will need the "consent of the European Parliament" - it doesn't say anything about whether the parliament of the departing state should have a say too.
-This prompted some criticism from UK MPs that MEPs would be better informed than those in the UK's own Parliament.
+While Article 50 says any deal will need the "consent of the European Parliament", it doesn't say anything about the parliament of the departing state.

-After initially appearing to resist calls for Parliament to vote on the final deal, the prime minister said in January that both the Commons and Lords would get one.
+However, after appearing to resist calls at first, the prime minister said in January both the Commons and Lords would get a vote on the final deal.
 The UK Parliament will also scrutinise the government's work on Brexit through parliamentary debates, select committee work, and votes on proposed legislation.

-In its White Paper on Brexit, the government said that parliament would have "a critical role" and that "ministers will continue to provide regular updates to Parliament and the government will continue to ensure that there is ample opportunity for both Houses to debate the key issues arising from EU exit".

-A bid by peers to make Parliament's vote "meaningful" - they had wanted the vote to come early enough in the process for it to make Theresa May go back to the EU negotiating table - was seen off by MPs.
-So the vote will effectively be a take it or leave it one on the final deal - and if MPs reject it the UK will probably leave the EU with no deal at all.

-Will the UK still play full part in EU during Brexit negotiations?
+Will the UK still play a full part in the EU during Brexit negotiations?

-It will remain a member of the EU, will still be in the single market and subject to all the EU laws and rules, including the freedom of movement.
-But the UK has given up its rotating presidency of the European Council - which was scheduled for the second half of 2017 - to concentrate on Brexit negotiations.
+The UK will remain a member of the EU during negotiations, but it has given up its rotating presidency of the European Council - which was scheduled for the second half of 2017 - to concentrate on Brexit.

-Legally, there is nothing to prevent the UK from taking part in adopting EU acts that are unrelated to Brexit during the negotiation period.
-However, the UK cannot participate in the decisions taken by the council concerning Brexit negotiations.

 Can the UK negotiate trade deals with other countries now?

-No, while the UK is still part of the European Union, it cannot independently negotiate any international trade agreements with non-EU countries, without violating EU treaties.
-But there could still be some general discussions about trade.
+No. While the UK is still part of the European Union, it cannot independently negotiate any international trade agreements with non-EU countries, without violating EU treaties.

-International Trade Secretary Liam Fox has said that "while we remain inside the European Union, we are bound by its rules not to negotiate any new trade agreement", but the UK would still be able "to discuss the impediments that we might wish to eliminate ahead of agreements that we might reach with other countries when we leave".

-However, potential trading partners will be likely want to know the exact terms of Britain's withdrawal from the EU and the European single market.
+But there could still be some general discussions about trade and possible partners are sure to take interest in the negotiations.

+Listen to what International Trade Secretary Liam Fox thinks about the trading future of the UK post-Brexit here.